eaze/data-science-homework/README.md

 In this system, each user except for user N has referred exactly one person.

-While there are N users, the state vector s has length (N + 1) and is indexed at
-0. The threshold vector t is unknown but distributed uniformly with support on [0.5, 1].
+While there are N users, the binary state vector s has cardinality (N + 1) and is indexed at 0.
+The threshold vector t is a random variable distributed uniformly with support on [0.5, 1].

-Write a function which takes in N (the number of users) and s_N (the state probability for the last user in the chain) and returns the maximum likelihood estimate of s_0 (rounded to 2 decimal places).
+Write a function which takes in N (the number of users) and s_N (the sample expectation for the last user in the chain; this can also be interpreted as the probability the last user in the chain is Active) and returns the maximum likelihood estimate of the state probability of s_0 (the probability that s_0 is 1).
+Please round your answer to 2 decimal places.

 *Important Note: In order to receive a score, your function must finish running in under 30 minutes for N <= 5.